 Back to top

 It's possible for an infection to develop inside the catheter or around the port.
-You should tell your hospital if:
+You should tell your hospital if you:

 If an infection develops, you'll be given antibiotics.
-If these don't clear the infection, or if the infection is serious, the port may have to be removed.
+If the infection doesn’t get better, the line may need to be removed.

-It's possible for a clot (thrombosis) to form in the vein where the catheter sits.
-Signs of a clot include swelling, tenderness or redness in the neck or arm on the same side of the body as the port (depending on where exactly the catheter is).
+It's possible for a blood clot (thrombosis) to form in the vein where the catheter sits.
+You should contact your hospital doctor or nurse if you notice any swelling, tenderness or redness in the neck or arm on the same side of the body as the port.
+This depends on where the catheter is.

-The inside of the catheter can sometimes become partially or totally blocked (occluded).
+The inside of the catheter can sometimes become partly or completely blocked.

-If this happens, it can be difficult for treatment to be given or for blood samples to be taken.
+If this happens, it can be difficult to give treatment or to take blood tests.
 The catheter may be flushed with a solution to try to clear the blockage, or the port may need to be removed.